Confident China moves to challenge U.S. in Beijing's backyard

 Still, China's advances are already causing major headaches in democratic Taiwan, which China claims as its own and has never renounced the use of force to bring under its control.
 The United States is obligated by law to help Taiwan defend itself.

-An unpublished Taiwan Defence Ministry report, seen by Reuters, warned that China's upgraded H-6 bomber, when equipped with anti-ship missiles, would enable China to project power even deep into the Indian Ocean.
+An unpublished Taiwan Defense Ministry report, seen by Reuters, warned that China's upgraded H-6 bomber, when equipped with anti-ship missiles, would enable China to project power even deep into the Indian Ocean.

 The same aircraft type appears in the Tencent animation, firing off missiles that end up taking out the carrier.